seavhong0001/ish/README.md

 ## Build for iOS

-Open the project in Xcode, open iSH.xcconfig, and change `ROOT_BUNDLE_IDENTIFIER` to something unique.
+Open the project in Xcode, open iSH.xccon, and change `ROOT_BUNDto something unique.
 You'll also need to update the development team ID in the project (not target!) build settings.
 Then click Run.
 There are scripts that should do everything else automatically.
-If you run into any problems, open an issue and I'll try to help.
+If you runany problems, open an issue and I'll try to help.

 ## Build command line tool for testing

-To set up your environment, cd to the project and run `meson build` to create a build directory in `build`.
-Then cd to the build directory and run `ninja`.
+To set up your environment, cd to the  and run `meson build` to create dire in `build`.
+Then cd to the build directory and run `ninja`
 To set up a self-contained Alpine linux filesystem, download the Alpine minirootfs tarball for i386 from the [Alpine website](https://alpinelinux.org/downloads/) and run `./tools/fakefsify`, with the minirootfs tarball as the first argument and the name of the output directory as the second argument.
 Then you can run things inside the Alpine filesystem with `./ish -f alpine /bin/sh`, assuming the output directory is called `alpine`.
 If `tools/fakefsify` doesn't exist for you in your build directory, that might be because it couldn't find libarchive on your system (see above for ways to install it.)

 You can replace `ish` with `tools/ptraceomatic` to run the program in a real process and single step and compare the registers at each step.
 I use it for debugging.
 Requires 64-bit Linux 4.11 or later.